 180 years of history

 College Hill was designated as Greensboro’s first local historic district in 1980.
 It was named to the National Register of Historic Places (PDF) in 1993.
 The district’s period of significance is 1837 to 1941.
+Most of the neighborhood was built out from the 1890s to 1930s.
 The most typical styles of architecture are Queen Anne, Colonial Revival and Craftsman.
 Click here for a map showing the district’s properties and boundaries (PDF).

-College Hill’s first homes were built in the 1840s adjacent to then-new Greensboro College.
+College Hill’s first homes were built in the late 1830s and 1840s adjacent to then-new Greensboro College.
 “Piety Hill” was Greensboro’s first neighborhood, nicknamed for its proximity to the Methodist-affiliated school and the many clergy members who lived here.
-It also came to be called “the West End,” as it was Greensboro’s westernmost neighborhood.
-The area was annexed into the city in 1892.
-Most of the neighborhood was built out from the 1890s to 1930s.
+Two of the neighborhood’s antebellum houses are still standing.

-The Depression dealt the West End a severe blow, and the next several decades weren’t much better.
-Many of the large houses were divided into apartments.
+The West End was one of Greensboro’s most successful neighborhoods.
+Beginning in 1929, though, the Depression dealt it a severe blow, and the next several decades weren’t much better.
+Many homeowners lost their homes and were replaced by absentee landlords.
+Large houses were divided into apartments and deteriorated severely.
 Some were torn down.
-What had been a premier neighborhood lost its status, deteriorated, devolved almost into a slum.
+What had been a premier neighborhood devolved almost into a slum.

 The neighborhood and the city continue to work together to restore what again is a vibrant, lively neighborhood.
 Property values have risen dramatically, benefiting the city’s tax base and easing the tax load of the rest of the city.